July 21, 2025 • min read

 Without a supporting treatment plan to prevent lean muscle loss, both fat and lean tissue are lost.

-The likelihood of muscle loss skyrockets for those individuals who are already sedentary as they don’t have established habits of regular physical activity.
+The likelihood of muscle loss skyrockets for individuals who are already sedentary, as they lack established habits of regular physical activity.²

 Most of your existing members aren’t moving enough to retain muscle when they begin to lower their calorie intake.
-A snapshot analysis of the Sword Move population3 shows this risk factor is widespread:
+A snapshot analysis of the Sword Move population shows this risk factor is widespread³:

 - 77% of members are overweight or obese